robertbcalhoun/simple-library-cmake-and-catch2/README.md

 # simple-library-cmake-and-catch2
-Simple library that uses CMake to build and [Catch2](https://github.com/catchorg/Catch2) to test
+Simple library that uses CMake to build and [Catch2](https://github.com/catchorg/Catch2) to test.
+I've tried to strip this down to the minimum working example.

 To install catch2 on debianish:
 ```